 Over time, RT indexes can become fragmented into many disk chunks and/or tainted with deleted, but unpurged data, impacting search performance.
 When that happens, they can be optimized.
-Basically, the optimization pass merges together disk chunks pairs, purging off documents suppressed by K-list as it goes.
+Basically, the optimization pass merges together disk chunks pairs, purging off documents suppressed previously by DELETEs.

 OPTIMIZE INDEX index_name [OPTION opt_name = opt_value [,...]]